ibm-cloud-docs/text-to-speech-data/http.md

 {: help}
 {: support}

-Both the `GET` and `POST /v1/synthesize` methods accept plain input text or text that is annotated with SSML.
-The two versions differ primarily in how you specify the text that is to be synthesized:
+Both the `POST` and `GET /v1/synthesize` methods accept plain input text or text that is annotated with SSML.
+The two versions differ primarily in how you specify the text that is to be synthesized.
+The following examples both pass the plain text `Hello world`.

--   The `GET /v1/synthesize` method accepts input text that is specified by the `text` query parameter.
-You specify the input as plain text or as SSML, both of which must be URL-encoded.
 -   The `POST /v1/synthesize` method accepts input text in the body of the request.
-You specify the input with the following simple JSON construct that encapsulates plain text or SSML.
+You specify the input with a simple JSON construct that includes plain text or SSML.
 You must also specify a value of `application/json` for the `Content-Type` header.

-    ```javascript
-    {
-      "text": ""
-    }
+    ```bash
+    curl -X POST \
+    --header "Authorization: Bearer {token}" \
+    --header "Content-Type: application/json" \
+    --header "Accept: audio/wav" \
+    --output hello_world.wav \
+    --data "{\"text\":\"Hello world\"}" \
+    "{url}/v1/synthesize"
     ```
+    {: pre}

+-   The `GET /v1/synthesize` method accepts input text that is specified by the `text` query parameter.
+You specify the input as plain text or SSML, both of which must be URL-encoded.

+    ```bash
+    curl -X GET \
+    --header "Authorization: Bearer {token}" \
+    --header "Accept: audio/wav" \
+    --output hello_world.wav \
+    "{url}/v1/synthesize?text=Hello%20world"
+    ```
-    {: codeblock}
+    {: pre}

-Although the `GET` and `POST` methods offer equivalent functionality, it is always more secure to pass input text to the service with the `POST` method.
+Although the `POST` and `GET` methods offer equivalent functionality, it is always more secure to pass input text to the service with the `POST` method.
 A `POST` request passes input in the body of the request, while a `GET` request exposes the data in the URL.

 ## Specifying SSML input
 {: #ssml-http}